posted January 09, 2024

-Asparagus is available year round, but the stalks are the most tender and sweet in early spring.
-This is my favorite time of year to get outside and cook and grilled asparagus makes a near weekly appearance on our dinner menu at home.
+Asparagus is available year-round, but the stalks are the most tender and sweet in early spring.
+This is my favorite time of year to get outside and cook, and grilled asparagus makes a near-weekly appearance on our dinner menu at home.
 This recipe is actually the first thing my daughter ever grilled on her own, and all of my kids happily munch on their vegetables when this is on the table.

 Grilled asparagus is amazingly easy to prepare and it cooks in 10 minutes or less, making it a fantastic BBQ side dish.
 It goes great with any protein you’re preparing and can be cooked right along side it, which makes it perfect for your next backyard BBQ.

 - Trim the ends of the asparagus where the stem naturally breaks.
 Pick up a piece and bend it near the cut end.
 This should give you a good indicator of where the woody ends stop and the tender asparagus starts.
 Then, simply snap them there, no knife required.

-- Stay close by!
+- Stay close by.
 Once your asparagus is on the grill, don’t close the lid and walk away.
 Keep an eye on them, rotating often to ensure even cooking.
 They may be done faster or slower than the recipe calls for based on your grill temperature and the thickness of your asparagus.

 How Long to Grill Asparagus